is Not Complicated

 or body, and me his.

-All the chaos of fighting is massively reduced as soon as I closed to
+the chaos of fighting is massively reduced as soon as I closed to deliberately

-deliberately impede and stifle up against his weapon-just as the Masters
+impede and stifle up against his weapon-just as the Masters of Defence

-of Defence instruct.
-From this there are only three or four things you
+instruct.
+From this there are only three or four things you essentially

-essentially can do: remain in a bind to instantly feel, repeat the action
+can do: remain in a bind to instantly feel, repeat the action you just

-you just used to bind, strike around to one of his other quarters, or
+used to bind, strike around to one of his other quarters, or withdraw

-withdraw back away.
-Virtually every action I did was to bind and wind
+back away.
+Virtually every action I did was to bind and wind on his blade

-on his blade using the resistance he supplied by either his reacting to
+using the resistance he supplied by either his reacting to my strikes

 Again, it's not complicated.
 The last thing you ever want to do is to